hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

 ```
 The python implementation for this is a bit more complicated, but can be found [here](../blockchain_proto/block_creator.py) and [here](../blockchain_proto/fork_manager.py).
 However, [this](./bc_proto_running_blockchain.md) should be read prior to studying that code.

+### Sidebar: Difficulty of Puzzles In Bitcoin

+Since bitcoin is the most well known example of a blockchain, it is worth mentioning that the difficulty parameter for creating a block is dynamically adjusted rather than kept at a fixed value.
+This design decision was made because bitcoin was conceived as a crypto-currency rather than a generic blockchain.
+By dynamically adjusting the difficulty it can be ensured that about one block was mined by the whole network every ten minutes.
+The reasons for this was to trade off network stability vs. time to confirm a transaction has been added - see [here](https://bitcoin.stackexchange.com/questions/1863/why-was-the-target-block-time-chosen-to-be-10-minutes) for a detailed discussion of why.

+Additionally, the reward in terms of bitcoins for creating a block, (discussed in [this article](./bc_proto_consensus_algorithm.md) in this series) also decreases over time to ensure that there are 21 million bitcoins ever created.
+This number, the actual value being somewhat arbitrary, was selected to help prevent inflation so that no one can just 'print money'.

 ### Final Words